Photographer: Alexandra Dao

 Hello, this is the website of Dorian Lynskey, where you’ll find information about my books, a selection of my articles, contact details and other useful links.

-I am the author of two acclaimed books, 33 Revolutions Per Minute: A History of Protest Songs (2011) and The Ministry of Truth: A Biography of George Orwell’s 1984 (2019), which was longlisted for the Baillie Gifford Prize and the Orwell Prize.
-My new book Everything Must Go: The Stories We Tell About the End of the World is published on 11 April 2024.
+I am the author of three acclaimed books: 33 Revolutions Per Minute: A History of Protest Songs (2011), The Ministry of Truth: A Biography of George Orwell’s 1984 (2019), which was longlisted for the Baillie Gifford Prize and the Orwell Prize, and Everything Must Go: The Stories We Tell About the End of the World (2024), which is out now in hardback and due out in paperback in April 2025.
+The US edition is published by Pantheon on 28 January 2025.
+Three Origin Story books, co-authored with Ian Dunt are published on 17 October 2024.
+See the Origin Story page for details.

 A riveting and brilliantly original exploration of our fantasies of the end of the world from Mary Shelley’s The Last Man to HBO’s The Last of Us, via Stanley Kubrick, J. G. Ballard, and Mad Max.